Rex Sunahara: San Antonio Brahmas (second stint)

 On January 24, 2024, Sunahara re-signed with the San Antonio Brahmas.
 His contract was terminated on August 8.

 Cleveland Browns

 On August 8, 2024, Sunahara signed with the Cleveland Browns.
-He was waived on August 26, and re-signed to the practice squad.
-He was released a few days later.
+He was waived by Cleveland on August 26, and was subsequently re-signed to the team's practice squad.
+Sunahara was released again on August 29.
 He was signed to the active roster on October 9.

+On April 6, 2026, Sunahara re-signed with the Browns.